jandecaluwe/urubu/doc/manual/structure.md

 as well as any web server that does not rewrite the file extensions of the requests.

-The `ignore_patterns` attribute specifies glob-style patterns to be ignored during processing, in addition to the default ones according ot the Processing Rules.
+The `ignore_patterns` attribute specifies glob-style patterns to be ignored during processing, in addition to the default ones according to the [#Processing Rules].

 In some cases you may explicitly want to keep certain files that would normally be ignored.
 For example, you may have hidden files like `.nojekyll` to prevent